 Are You Prepared For The Unexpected?

 Hope for the best.
 Prepare for the worst.
 This piece of advice can be applied to pretty much anything – including finances.
-A recent study from Bankrate shows that only 39% of Americans surveyed could cover an unexpected expense of $1,000 without additional stress.
+A recent study from Bankrate shows that only 43% of Americans surveyed could cover an unexpected emergency expense from their savings while 25% of people would accrue credit card debt to pay for a $1,000 emergency expense.

 From needing new tires to losing your job, anything can happen.
 Here are some tips to help you get financially ready for anything coming your way.